-The history of No. 2807 includes a record breaking freight train of 1906, taking part in the Jellicoe Specials, withdrawal by British Railways in 1963, and being rescued in 1981 followed by restoration.
+The history of No. 2807 includes taking part in the Jellicoe Specials, withdrawal by British Railways in 1963, and being rescued in 1981 followed by restoration.
+On top of that, identical sister No. 2808 was the locomotive on a record breaking freight train in 1906.

 Great Western RailwayThe Great Western Railway (G.W.R.) was initially launched in the early 1830's to build a line from London (Paddington) to Bristol (Temple Meads).
 This was followed by lines to Bath, Windsor, Basingstoke, Hungerford, Oxford and Gloucester.
 Eventually the empire spread to much of the South West of England, and most of Wales.